syncfusion-content/xamarin-docs/Xamarin/Avatar-view/how-to.md

 ---
 layout: post
 title: States in Syncfusion AvatarView control for Xamarin.Forms.
-description: Explaining about states in SfAvatarView.
+description: This section will explain about how to use the different states that exist in Xamarin.Forms SfAvatarView.
 platform: Xamarin
 control: AvatarView
 documentation: ug